panzerdp/dmitripavlutin.com/content/posts/136-javascript-variables/index.md

 The variable is a fundamental concept that any developer.

-In JavaScript the concept of variables works around 3 types of declaration statements: `const`, `let`, and `var`.
+In JavaScript the concept of variable works around 3 types of declaration statements: `const`, `let`, and `var`.

-To make the understanding easier, I'm going to describe each statement using 4 phases: declaration, initialization, access the value, and assignment of a new value.
-Each of the
+I'm going to describe each variable type around the declaration, initialization, value access, and assignment.
+Each of the 3 types (`const`, `let`, and `var`) create variables that behave differently exactly in these 4 steps.

-3 statements (`const`, `let`, and `var`) create variables that behave differently exactly in these 4 phases.
+This post isn't quite beginner friendly, but rather useful to solidify the knowledge of JavaScript variables.

 Let's get started.

 ## 1. Variable identifier

-Before getting into the variables statements, it is important to understand what a variable is.
+First, let's understand what a variable is.

-In simple terms, a variable is a placeholder for a value.
+In simple terms, a variable is a placeholder (or a box) for a value.
 A value in JavaScript can be either a primitive value or an object.

-Any variable has a *name*, which stricter is called *identifier*.
-Examples of identifiers are `myNumber`, `name`, `list`, `item`, etc.
+The variable has a *name*, which stricter is called *identifier*.
+Examples of identifiers are `myNumber`, `name`, `list`, `item`.

-Regarding the syntax of an identifier, their rules are pretty simple:
+The syntax of an identifier is pretty simple:

-> *An identifier* can contain letters, `$`, `_` and digits `0..9`, but cannot start with a digit `0..9`.
+> *An identifier* can contain letters, digits `0..9`, and special symbols `$`, `_`.
+An identifier cannot start with a digit `0..9`.

 Examples of *valid identifiers* are `myNumber`, `my_number`, `list1`, `$item`, `_name`, `a`, `b`, `$`, `_`.